Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: OPTIMAL FORMULATION

-\Cref{eq:comp_1} estimates the total computing load $\PP$ on node $v'$ considering all the RAN functions placed in it. \Cref{eq:comp_2} ensures the computing capacity on node $v'$ is not exceeded. \Cref{eq:comp_3} to \ref{eq:comp_5} activate the node $v'$(binary variable $\APP$) if at least a slice $j$ is placed on it.
+The following constraints enforce resource utilization limits at each processing node. \Cref{eq:comp_1} estimates the total computational load $\PP$ allocated to node $v'$ by considering all RAN functions placed on that node. \Cref{eq:comp_2} ensures that the computational capacity of node $v'$ is not exceeded.
+Subsequently, \Cref{eq:comp_3,eq:comp_4,eq:comp_5} activate node $v'$ through the binary variable $\APP$ whenever at least one slice $j$ is allocated to it.

-In \cref{eq:lat_01,eq:lat_02}, the total static latency due to propagation and store and forward delay is calculated for both RAN segments FH and MH.
-Then \cref{eq:lat_03} sums the total static latency of slice $j$ of RU $i$ from the 5GC to the RU.
-Then, for the dynamic latency, we simplify the notation of the flow of $i,j$ over link $e$ with new variables $\Pe{FH}$ and $\Pe{MH}$ to disconsider its VC in expressions (\ref{eq:lat_04}) and (\ref{eq:lat_05}).
-As explained in the previous section, to determine the queuing and self-queuing delay in the XH, it is necessary to check whether more than one flow (and their type of flow) coincide on a link $e$.
-Thus, constraints (\ref{eq:lat_06}) to (\ref{eq:lat_09}) perform that verification for two flows, namely, $i,j$ and $i',j'$.
-These expressions are conditional and consider all the possible coincidences between MH and FH flows.
-The conditional operations are performed with a product between decision variables, which leads to non-linearity-ness.
-The expressions are then linearized with popular product-linearization approach:
+Moreover, static latency constraints ensure that the propagation and processing delays associated with each VC satisfy their respective limits.
+In \Cref{eq:lat_01,eq:lat_02}, the total static latency associated with propagation and store-and-forward delays is computed for both RAN segments, namely FH and MH.
+Then, \Cref{eq:lat_03} aggregates the total static latency experienced by slice $j$ of RU $i$ along the end-to-end path from the 5GC to the RU.

+Dynamic latency constraints additionally account for queuing and transmission delays along the transport path.
+For this analysis, the notation of the flow associated with pair $(i,j)$ over link $e$ is simplified through the variables $\Pe{FH}$ and $\Pe{MH}$, which disregard the selected VC Option in expressions (\ref{eq:lat_04}) and (\ref{eq:lat_05}).
+As discussed in the previous section, computing queuing and self-queuing delays in the XH requires verifying whether multiple flows and their corresponding flow types share the same link $e$.
+Accordingly, constraints (\ref{eq:lat_06})--(\ref{eq:lat_09}) perform this verification for two distinct flows, namely $(i,j)$ and $(i',j')$.
+These expressions are conditional and account for all possible coincidences between MH and FH flows.
+Since the conditional operations involve products of decision variables, the resulting formulation becomes nonlinear.
+Therefore, the expressions are linearized using the conventional product-linearization approach:

+The binary auxiliary variable $\PPqe{\FQ}$ indicates whether an MH flow coexists with FH flow $i,j$ on edge $e$.
+Constraint \Cref{eq:lat_10a} enforces $\PPqe{\FQ}=1$ whenever at least one MH flow is present, whereas \Cref{eq:lat_10b} sets $\PPqe{\FQ}=0$ otherwise.
+The FH queuing delay of $i,j$ on link $e$ is calculated in \Cref{eq:lat_10}, which takes into account a MH flow coincidence.
+The self-queuing delay is given in \Cref{eq:lat_11}, considering all the FH flows on the same edge.
+This latter expression sums all the other coinciding FH flows $(i',j') \in \mathcal{H}$.

+Similarly, the binary variable $X_{i,j,e}^{MH\text{-}Q} \in \{0,1\}$ indicates whether another MH flow coexists with MH flow $i,j$ on link $e$.
+Constraint \Cref{eq:lat_12a} sets $X_{i,j,e}^{MH\text{-}Q}=1$ whenever at least one distinct MH flow $(i',j') \in \mathcal{L}$ shares the same link, whereas \Cref{eq:lat_12b} enforces $X_{i,j,e}^{MH\text{-}Q}=0$ otherwise.
+For MH flows of gNB-slice $i,j$ on $e$, the queuing delay in \Cref{eq:lat_12} consists of all concurrent flows of FH $(i',j') \in \mathcal{H}$ plus a MH flow.
+Finally, the MH self-queuing delay given in \Cref{eq:lat_13} is estimated by summing the delays of all MH flows sharing link $e$.